-Students begin bathing, drying, and preliminary preparations before haircuts.
-Instructors introduce students to proper bathing and drying techniques, expressing anal glands, and correct applications of medicated shampoos.
-Preliminary preparation, known as "prep work," includes shaving paw pads and sanitary areas, nail trimming and grinding, ear cleaning and plucking, dematting, fluff drying, etc.
+Students will begin bathing, drying, and preliminary preparations before the haircuts.
+Introduction to proper bathing and drying techniques, expressing anal glands, and correct applications of medicated shampoos.
+Preliminary preparation, "prep work", includes and is not limited to shaving paw pads and sanitary areas, nail trimming and grinding, ear cleaning and plucking, dematting, fluff drying, etc.